Australian regulator investigating Takata airbag recall after death

 ACCC Chairman Rod Sims noted that the Takata airbags degrade over time and can become lethal by misdeploying and firing metal shards at a car's occupants.

-He warned, however, that some vehicles' airbags were being replaced with airbags that may in turn need to be replaced again in six years' time because they were treated with a water-absorbing chemical designed to address the problem that can also degrade over time.
+Citing a report by Australian consumer group Choice, Sims said some vehicles' airbags were being replaced with ones that may in turn need to be replaced again in six years' time because they were treated with a water-absorbing chemical designed to address the original problem that can also degrade over time.

+Choice estimates that more than two-thirds of the cars recalled in Australia still have not had their faulty airbags replaced.
+Manufacturers including BMW, Toyota , Mazda, Lexus and Subaru have replaced some airbags with a temporary fix, it said.